fishpickle/fishpickle/README.md

 ## 💡 Leadership Impact

 - At **Imagine Learning (EdTech)**: Led UX research improving usability and accessibility for 20K+ teachers & students across K–12.
-- As a **Side Project Builder**: Designed and launched MVPs (Nimbus, Debatable) from zero → TestFlight-ready releases.
+- As a **Side Project Builder**: Designed and launched MVPs (Nimbus, Auly, Debatable) from zero → launch.
 - As a **Product Partner**: Guided cross-functional teams with insights that influenced product strategy, growth loops, and retention metrics.

 ---